ABOUT VERTICAL adventureS

 This year has seen the introduction of social Fridays.
 This is another fantastic way for individual climbers to come together with like-minded people and climb.

-It’s been on the agenda for some time but we have finally taking the decisions to re-brand from Extreme Edge Glenn Eden and we have chosen the name Vertical Adventures
+It’s been on the agenda for some time but we have finally made the decision to re-brand.
+From Extreme Edge Glenn Eden, we are now Vertical Adventures.

 Meet our friendly Team @